When to visit the vet?

 Diagnosis

 Blood tests are an important part of diagnostics.
-They can show elevated liver enzymes, bilirubin levels, and other abnormalities in the blood count that indicate liver damage.
+They can reveal elevated liver enzymes, bilirubin levels, and other abnormalities in the blood count that indicate liver damage.
 Specific tests can also be performed to assess liver function and rule out other diseases.

 Therapy